Song-of-the-Week/SongOfTheWeekInfra/README.md

     }
  ```
 ## Set Up A Database
 We use (cockroachlabs)[cockroachlabs.cloud].
-Configure a database there, and save the password to `/database/credentials` under password in Secrets Manager.
+Once configured, make sure to fill out all of the parameters under `/secrets/database/credentials/` in Parameter Store (there are 5 of them).

 ## Configure Simple Email Service
 We use SES for email verification.